meshmell/gallery.meshmell.com/README.md

 We have defined three settings for the `NEXT_PUBLIC_ENV_STATUS` environment variable to accommodate different stages of development and deployment:

 1. `production`: This setting is for the production environment, utilizing Firebase and Google Cloud Storage (GCS) cloud services.
-2. `development`: This setting is for the local development environment, using Firebase and GCS cloud services.
+2. `development`: This setting is for the local development environment, using both Firebase and GCS cloud services and their emulators.
 Configuration of each cloud service is required individually.
-3. `development_with_emulators`: This setting is for the local environment, using Firebase and GCS emulators.

 - ### Running the Web (Next.js) App in Docker